GOP's regulatory fight goes to another level over car loans - Philly

 "Republicans are chopping away at the tangled mess of regulations the last administration left behind," said Senate Majority Leader Mitch McConnell.
 "Our whole economy is getting a tune-up.
 And now it's time for the front end of the auto industry to come along for the ride."

+A range of trade groups representing bankers, car dealers and other businesses backed the GOP's efforts.

 Auto dealers often facilitate financing through a third-party lender.
 In some cases, the dealer will charge the customer an interest rate that is higher than what the third party agreed to charge.
-Then, the dealer will sell the installment contract to the lender and get a payment called the dealer markup that compensates them for persuading the borrower to accept the higher interest rate.
+The lender then shares part or all of the extra profit with the dealer.

 The guidance has rankled lawmakers who considered it regulatory overreach.
 The House passed bipartisan legislation to nullify the guidance in 2015, but the Senate didn't take up the bill.